What’s the Difference Between RFID and Barcodes?

 - Speed: RFID is tremendously faster than barcode scanning – One interesting split test shared on YouTube timed a simple inventory capture of 12 pill bottles using the traditional pen-and-paper method, barcode scanning, and RFID scanning.
 What took a human 2 minutes and 16 seconds only took 37.9 seconds using barcodes.
 However, an RFID scanner read all 12 tags accurately in just over one second.

-- Function: RFID allows for accurate inventory in adverse conditions – Because it uses near-field technology rather than laser-based line-of-sight, a box or pallet containing numerous tagged items can be accurately scanned without being unpacked.
-Likewise, fixed RFID antennas and scanners can strategically placed throughout a storeroom, tool crib, warehouse, or an entire facility, passively and automatically registering inventory movement as it happens, rather than requiring that a barcode be struck with a scanning laser at each touch point.
+- Function: RFID allows for accurate inventory in adverse conditions – Because it uses near-field technology rather than laser-based line-of-sight, a box or pallet containing numerous tagged items can often be accurately scanned without being unpacked.
+Likewise, fixed RFID antennas and scanners can be strategically placed throughout a storeroom, tool crib, warehouse, or an entire facility, passively and automatically registering inventory movement as it happens, rather than requiring that a barcode be struck with a scanning laser at each touch point.

-- Accuracy: RFID is more accurate than barcodes in most real-world situations – This is somewhat more subjective, but in most busy warehouses, shipping centers, or tool cribs, the employees charged with actually using the systems to do their jobs generally find that the one-by-one, line-of-sight requirements for barcode scanning is rarely as quick and convenient as the use of RFID.
+- Accuracy: RFID is more accurate than barcodes in most real-world situations – This is somewhat more subjective, but in most busy warehouses, shipping centers, or tool cribs, the employees charged with actually using the systems to do their jobs generally find that the one-by-one, line-of-sight requirements for barcode scanning is rarely as accurate, quick and convenient as the use of RFID.

 Regardless, RFID will probably never completely replace barcode technology because the range of applications – even within the inventory management niche – is so broad.